ashvardanian/less_slow.cpp/README.md

 # Learning to Write _Less Slow_ C, C++, and Assembly Code

-> The benchmarks in this repository don't aim to cover every topic fully, but they help form a mindset and intuition for performance-oriented software design.
+> The benchmarks in this repository don't aim to cover every topic entirely, but they help form a mindset and intuition for performance-oriented software design.
+> It also provides an example of using some non-STL but de facto standard libraries in C++, importing them via CMake, and compiling from source.
 > For higher-level abstractions and languages, check out [`less_slow.rs`](https://github.com/ashvardanian/less_slow.rs) and [`less_slow.py`](https://github.com/ashvardanian/less_slow.py).

 Much modern code suffers from common pitfalls, such as bugs, security vulnerabilities, and __performance bottlenecks__.